Simple Chord Tone Melody - Part 2 (Little Wing Chord Progression)

 Have fun with this.
 Learn it if you want, the tab is below, but mainly just watch and listen and understand what's going on: Chord Tones and only chord tones are creating this sound.
 It's right, it's solid, nothing is sour, it's on the money.
 Sure, it's a little boring, but this is a very basic example played to a dull midi backing track.
 The principle, though, is valid for all levels and styles.
 You don't have to study the rules of harmony to know how to do it, you just need to be able to see chord tones and join the dots.

-This lesson is also a PlaneTalker lesson.
-The movie doesn't show the note names -- no need for that -- the movie shows another overlay on the virtual fretboard, the PlaneTalk mindset overlay.
-It, and the version 1 PlaneTalk movie, are free when you order the package.
+This lesson is also a PlaneTalker bonus lesson, but instead of showing the note names -- no need for that -- the video shows another overlay on the virtual fretboard, the PlaneTalk mindset overlay.
 Click here to order.

 Click here to download the backing track for this.
 I've made it loop through 10 times so you can have fun creating your own harmony lines.

-This movie, with the PlaneTalk mindset overlaid on the virtual fretboard, is another bonus lesson you get when you order the PlaneTalk package.
+This video, with the PlaneTalk mindset overlaid on the virtual fretboard, is another bonus lesson you get when you order the Full PlaneTalk Package.